Loft conversion with large rooflight

 Finally, to install a heat pump without planning permission, you will need to meet permitted development guidelines.

-In England, heat pump installations fall under Class G of the GDPO, allowing you to install, alter or replace an air source heat pump on a residential property without planning permission.
+In England, Class G of the GDPO allows you to install, alter or replace an A2W heat pump on a residential property without planning permission.

 If your property has PD rights, the rules are as follows: